superfly/docs/getting-started/troubleshooting.html.md

 ## _Health checks failing_

-This problem mainly affects Elixir apps, but if your health checks keep failing during deployment...
+If your health checks keep failing during deployment...

 ```
 [error] Health check status changed 'warning' => 'critical'

 ```

+... the first step is to look at a failed VM and see what you can figure out.
+RAM increases are only useful if the VM had an out of memory error (which you might see in the logs).
+The health check grace period is only helpful if health checks took too long to pass.

+To see the specific VM status, run `fly status --all` to get a list of VMs.
+Find one with status `failed` , then run `fly vm status <id>` .
+This will give you a lot more information.
+Make sure you check the exit code, if it’s 0 it means health check failures, if it’s not zero it’s some issue crashing the process.

-You may have to increase the grace period for health checks.
-For example if it takes about 30 seconds for your application to boot:
+To increase the grace period for your app (ex: if it takes about 30 seconds for your application to boot), you would do so:
 ```
   # If you are using tcp_checks
   [[services.tcp_checks]]